torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 (2) migrate all pages in the memory block.

 In the current implementation, Linux's memory offline uses method (2), freeing all  pages in the memory block by page migration.
-But not all pages are migratable.
-Under current Linux, migratable pages are anonymous pages and page caches.
+But yest all pages are migratable.
+Under current Linux, migratable pages are ayesnymous pages and page caches.
 For offlining a memory block by migration, the kernel has to guarantee that the memory block contains only migratable pages.